 Battle of White Plains Battlefield

-After the occupation of Manhattan Island, British troops led by General William Howe pursued George Washington into Westchester county where they regrouped on Chatterton Hill and other high ground in the White Plains area.
+After the occupation of Manhattan Island, British troops led by General William Howe pursued George Washington into Westchester County where they regrouped on Chatterton Hill and other high ground in the White Plains area.
 On October 28th, 1776, Howe's troops opened fire with artillery.
 The battle is recorded as a British victory because George Washington was forced to retreat further, this time abandoning New York where he hoped to make a stand and moving his army into New Jersey.
 The British victory was not complete as Washington continued to maneuver his army to avoid capture, but the loss of Fort Washington and Fort Lee left the British in control of the Hudson River while Washington needed a victory to demonstrate that his army might eventually defeat the King's army.

 Backstory and Context

 General Howe chased Washington into the White Plains area and opened fire on his fortified position.
-Howe's superior artillery and extra troops successfully pushed Washington's army off of the hill and across the Croton river.
-While Washington's army retreated, General Howe had sufficient time to head back to Manhattan Island and take Fort Washington, considered a large blow against the American patriots which were retreating quickly toward the Delaware river.
+Howe's superior artillery and extra troops successfully pushed Washington's army off of the hill and across the Croton River.
+While Washington's army retreated, General Howe had sufficient time to head back to Manhattan Island and take Fort Washington, considered a large blow against the American patriots who were retreating quickly toward the Delaware River.

 Scott, Joseph E..
 Battle of White Plains, The Digital Encyclopedia of George Washington..
 Accessed July 20th 2021. https://www.mountvernon.org/library/digitalhistory/digital-encyclopedia/article/battle-of-white-plains/.